joshcodd/volume-rendering/README.md

 ## Use your own datasets:
 All datasets that use Hounsfield unit are possible to be rendered using this application.
 In order to render a CT scan of your own you must have the dimensions of the 3D dataset, the dataset must also be headerless.
 Place your CT scan into the directory named "data", it will then be selectable in the drop down menu to load a CT scan.

-Please note that only binary files are accepted at this point in time.
+Please note that only binary files are accepted at this point in time and that little endian is assumed unless big endian is selected.

 ## How to compile and run: